A Topolino’s Terrace Character Breakfast Review

 Topolino’s Terrace character breakfast is one of the best Disney character meals we’ve had in a long time.
 The entire character dining experience alone is worth a trip to Disney’s Riviera Resort.
 Formally, the breakfast is known as Breakfast a la Art.

-We attended the character meal at Topolino’s Terrace – Flavors of the Riviera a few months back.
-At this time, a modified character dining experience is in place to help the characters remain at a safe distance from each other and guests at the table.
+We originally attended the character meal at Topolino’s Terrace – Flavors of the Riviera a while ago.
+At that time, a modified character dining experience was in place to help the characters remain at a safe distance from each other and the guests at the table.

 If you are looking to plan a meal at Topolino’s Terrace during your Disney vacation, there are a few extra things you might want to know in advance.
 First, characters are only available at breakfast.
 Second, this is the newest character meal at Disney.

-In addition, Topolino’s Terrace is a signature dining experience in the evening.
-The rooftop restaurant is a wonderful place to enjoy fine dining with perfect sunset views.
+Topolino’s Terrace, Flavors of the Riviera is a signature dining experience in the evening.
+This rooftop restaurant is a wonderful place to enjoy fine dining with stunning sunset views.

 For this review, we’ll specifically look at the full Topolino’s Terrace character breakfast experience.
-Below, I’ll add a few photos and thoughts about the restaurant’s atmosphere, menu, entree items, and allergy-friendly menu.
+Below, I’ll add photos and thoughts about the restaurant’s atmosphere, menu, entree items, and allergy-friendly menu.

-Lastly, I’ll add a few fun photos of the characters and rooftop views from Topolino’s.
+Lastly, I’ll share a few fun photos of the characters and rooftop views from Topolino’s.
 Let’s get started!

 Topolino’s Terrace Character Meal Review

 Topolino’s Terrace is located on the top floor of Disney’s Riviera Resort.
-The new Riviera Resort is stunning and definitely worth a visit over to enjoy a meal.
+Disney’s Riviera Resort is stunning and worth a visit over to enjoy a meal.

 If you have a few moments before your table is ready, feel free to step out onto the terrace and take in the stunning views.
 Or you can wait until the end of the meal if you like.